EtheaDev/MarkdownHelpViewer/Demo/Help/EditTab.md

 At the right of the panel you can enter a full description.

-At the top-right, you can use the ["Data Navigator"](DataNav.md) to move the data cursor and edit table.
+At the top-right, you can use the ["Data Navigator"](DataNavigator.md) to move the data cursor and edit table.

 Click to the ["Browse Data" Tab](BrowseTab.md) to view the list.

 ![Edit Tab Page](EditDataTab.png)

-You can also Click on the ["Menu Bar"](Menu.md) to see all the operation available.
+Return to [Index](Index.md) to see all the operation available.